 When we talk about “wide windows,” we refer to windows wider than 4 feet.
 That encomposses full wall windows that stretch further than what normal window treatments would cover.
-When designing for wide windows, Tampa homeowners need to think about how well a window treatment will maintain their privacy and block the energy flow and light that wide windows usually allow.
-Lastly, wide window treatments should operate without any hassle, since there’s a lot of real estate that they have to cover.
+When designing for wide windows, Tampa homeowners need to think about how well a window treatment will protect their privacy and block the energy flow and light that wide windows usually allow.
+Lastly, wide window treatments should operate without any hassle, as there’s a lot of real estate that they have to cover.

 Our recommendation for wide window treatments: Panel tracks, roller shades or plantation shutters.
 Roller shades are easy to operate, and their simple look works great with wider windows.
 A panel track is a type of shade with wide panels of fabric that move on a track making them perfect for wide windows.
 Plantation shutters can give you a tad more privacy and energy efficiency than shades do, so if maintaining a consistent temperature is a priority, shutters may be your perfect solution.

 Angled windows (sometimes called “rake” windows) are appearing a lot more in modern home design.
 The issue with rake window treatments, like with octagonal windows, is finding one that fits your window’s unique shape.
 Remember also that many angled windows are in spots that are harder to reach, such as where the ceiling and wall meet at a corner, so a window treatment that you don’t need to open and close often is usually best for angled windows.